targetteal/o2-pt/game-book.md

 The goal of this function is to care for the tribal space, and nurture the quality of relationships between circle members.
 The format is open for the facilitator to decide how to use.

 This space should not be used to make changes to the structure of the circle or ask projects and actions from other circle members.

+# Core Roles

+Every circle has 4 core roles automatically created: external link, internal link, facilitator, and secretary.

+The facilitator and the secretary are elected in the select function and operate mainly inside circle meetings.

+The external link and internal link are used to exchange messages and facilitate communication between circle and external circle, specially during circle meetings.

+## External Link

+The External Link is chosen by the external circle, by whatever process that assigns people to roles in the external circle.

+The External Link is accountable for assigning people to roles in the circle, and may invite any person that is part of the organization, unless a restriction says otherwise.

+The External Link can also establish priorities for the circle, and circle members are expected to align with those priorities.

+The External Link role can be excluded or modified entirely with a patch.

+The External Link holds all circle un-delegated domains and accountabilities.

+## Core Roles Description

+### Facilitator

+Purpose: *
+Healthy circle meetings aligned with the Game Book*

+**Accountabilities**:
+- Facilitating circle meetings

+### Secretary

+Purpose: *Accurate record keeping of the circle structural records*

+**Accountabilities**:
+- Scheduling regular circle meetings
+- Recording circle meeting outputs

+**Domains**:
+ - Circle structural records

+### External Link

+Purpose: *The circle's purpose*

+**Accountabilities:**
+- Structuring the circle to express its purpose
+- Assigning people to the circle’s roles; monitoring the fit; offering feedback to enhance fit; and re-assigning roles to other people when useful for enhancing fit
+- Establishing priorities for the circle

+**Domains**:
+- Role assignment within the circle

+### Internal Link

+Purpose: *The circle's purpose*

+**Accountabilities:**
+- Removing constraints within the outer organization that limit the circle
+- Providing visibility on the health of the circle to the outer circle
+- Seeking to understand tensions brought by the circle members, and processing those appropriate in the outer circle

+# License Attributions

+_This work, Organization Organization Game Book, is a derivative of the [Holacracy Constitution](https://holacracy.com/constitution) by HolacracyOne, LLC, used under Creative Commons Attribution
+ShareAlike 4.0 International License.
+Organization Organization Game Book is licensed under the same conditions.
+[More information about the license can be found here](../LICENSE.md)._